mlittl/dev.na.bambora.com/source/docs/guides/onboarding.md

 After your integration is approved, you'll be provided with a Production API key for your Production environment.
 Other than your magic string no longer working, the two environments will be identical.

-All API calls to the sandbox are made through the following URL:
+All API calls to production are made through the following URL:

 `https://api.na.bambora.com/`